|

 By 1918 the

-Boulevard, a few blocks away from the 77th street address.
+Boulevard, a few blocks away.

 This might have been the end of the story of Elmer